 When to Get a Single Bevel Miter Saw

 Before you make a snap decision and make a purchase on a whim, ask yourself what you’ll do with a miter saw.
 If you’re going to make miter, bevel, or angled cuts, a single bevel saw will suffice.

-This saw isn’t recommended for beginners who are picking up a miter saw for the first time.
+You’ll make better use of a dual bevel, even if you have to pay a little extra for it.
 If you’re experienced, a dual bevel saw will feel natural, and you’ll get used to it pretty quickly.
 But it could be a little heavier, so bear that in mind.

 The precision of double bevel miter saws becomes noticeable when making the same cuts on each side, and making many cuts match, no matter the number of repetitions.
 A dual bevel miter saw can do compound miter cuts, giving you a full range of different compound angles.

-On the other hand, if you’re new to this, and only work on occasional projects, more as a hobby, a single bevel miter saw would be much better suited to your needs.
-You might sacrifice a bit in terms both versatility and power, but it will get the job done.
+On the other hand, if you’re new to this, and only work on the occasional woodworking project, more as a hobby, a single bevel miter saw would be much better suited to your needs.
+You might sacrifice a bit in terms of both versatility and power, but it will get the job done.